2600hz/monster-ui/docs/branchWorkflow.md

 # Branch Workflow

-In order for of our builds to run/packages to be published automatically, we follow a custom workflow when it comes to feature branch management.
+In order for of our builds to run and packages to be published automatically, we follow a custom workflow when it comes to feature branch management.
 To better understand that workflow, let's run through an example.

 ## Create a Pull Request of `master`
 All feature branches are based of `master` as it is the "base" branch for all repositories against which pull requests are made.